Tlabrahamson/100-days-of-code/log.md

 **Thoughts:** I feel as though I didn't get much done today.
 Perhaps tomorrow I can do more.

 **Link to work:** N/A

+### Day 45: June 21, 2020

+**Today's Progress:** Continued work on my new project.
+It is a web app for my kids!
+They are getting better at saying the alphabet so I wanted to create something that they can interact with.
+It's going to be a scrolling alphabet where each letter appears by triggering a scroll animation.
+I want to try and make it visually appealing and have sound.

+**Thoughts:** I would like to hand draw each letter of the alphabet.
+I would like to do lower case letters as well.

+**Link to work:** N/A